 I do have a question about muscles that need strengthening (as glutes) but that are painful because full of trigger points…same for muscles that need stretching but are full of trigger points.
 What do you suggest in such cases?
 I know that muscles with painful trigger points shouldn’t be stretched or strengthened, you should first get rid of the trigger points otherwise they...

 When you do research on FAI surgery, you often come across numbers that sound spectacular.
-You find claims that the surgery is about 80% effective in curing your hips of pain.
+You find claims that hip surgery for FAI is about 80% effective in curing your hip pain.

 If this number were correct, surgery for FAI would make a lot of sense.
 Why suffer with hip pain, clicking, and snapping when you can just do a surgery and be 100% back to normal?
 Everyone wants to be able to move well, play sports, and enjoy their daily lives, right?